The Four Elements to Creating a Business you Love

 Well, the answer is that it might be infinite.
 Nancy might never pay me for anything ever!

-That gap might be a matter of hours, months, or years… and it might be infinite.
-So it’s important you find ways to stay in touch with people until they are ready.
+Or the gap might be a matter of days, weeks, months, or years.
+So it’s important you find ways to stay in touch with people until they are ready to buy.

-If you’re building a fully online business, you could nurture the relationship through any of the following:
+If you’re building a fully online business, you could nurture the relationship through email marketing, a Facebook group or via social media.

 If you’re building a business offline, you might keep in touch in a more high-touch personal way:

-When I worked in the recruitment industry in London many years ago, I used to pick up the phone with key contacts every three months.
-I would find different reasons to call, but ultimately I wanted to make sure I was at the top of their mind and the one who got the first call when they did need to work with me.
+When I worked in the recruitment industry many years ago, I used to pick up the phone to key contacts every three months because I wanted to make sure I was at the top of their mind and got the first call when they did need to work with me.

 3. Sales